xieyuheng/inner/langs/coq/coq-in-a-hurry.md

 ---
-title: coq in a hurry
+title: Coq in a Hurry
+author: Yves Bertot
+year: 2015
 ---

 # Check